 MSHDA awards $11.8 million to 17 affordable housing projects in 12 counties

-LUDINGTON, MICH. – (RealEstateRama) — Two new affordable apartment buildings will be constructed in downtown Ludington using Low-Income Housing Tax Credits from the Michigan State Housing Development Authority.
+BELDING, MICH. – (RealEstateRama) — The 24-unit senior living community Crosswinds Manor will be rehabilitated using Low-Income Housing Tax Credits from the Michigan State Housing Development Authority.

 “The LIHTC Program is a public-private partnership that allows developers to renovate and construct quality, affordable housing,” MSHDA Executive Director Kevin Elsenheimer said.
 “This program is essential to meeting the housing needs of families, seniors and special needs populations with low or fixed incomes.”